New Jersey, USA

 Dental Crowns Cost Abroad

-In the United States, a crown costs $800-3,000 depending on the material.
-In dental tourism destinations like Costa Rica, Thailand, and Mexico dental crowns, it is cheap approximately between $300-650.
+In the United States, a crown costs $1,100 – $2,000 depending on the material.
+However, in dental tourism destinations like Costa Rica, Thailand, and Mexico, dental crowns are cheap, approximately between $300 – $650.

-If you head to Thailand, you can get dental crowns at $284-535, half the price of what you would have to pay in U.K, Australia or New Zealand.
+If you head to Thailand, you can get dental crowns at A$450 – A$950, half the price of what you would have to pay in the U.K, Australia, or New Zealand.

 These destinations provide affordable dental treatments.
 Also, there is an added advantage of an overseas vacation.
 It is time to make use of holidays for dental treatment.

 Our recommended clinics provide dental crowns abroad at an affordable price.
 The prices may differ with each clinic in the country of your choice.
 Fill out our form for the latest prices.

 |All Porcelain Crown||£355||£270||£890|

 |Porcelain Fused to Metal Crown||£215||£205||£605|